Exly78/rAH/DOCUMENTATION.md

 ## 1. Project Overview

-rAH is a multiplayer action RPG combat system built for Roblox.
+Hollow Veil is a multiplayer action RPG combat system built for Roblox.
 It features:

 - A **state machine** that controls every character action (attacking, blocking, dodging, sliding, hitstun, knockedout)
 - A **server-authoritative** combat model — clients propose actions, the server validates and applies all damage